acuminous/x-pool/README.md

 Rename Pending to indicate it is about creating a resource Try to come up with a better name for UnvalidatedState

+Can resource.destroy move to doomed state, then call destroy?

+Remove shutdown code - it appears to call destroy on bays while they are initialising.
+I am surprised that bays can be destroyed before they are initialised and suspect the unvalidated state should not have a destroy method.